Aspiration Abortion FAQ’s

 Frequently asked questions about surgical abortion (click to reveal answer):

-In Manitoba, surgical abortion might be an option for you if your pregnancy is up to 19 weeks.
-WHC provides abortions up to 16 weeks and Health Sciences Centre provides abortions up to 19 weeks.
+In Manitoba, an aspiration abortion might be an option for you if your pregnancy is up to 19 weeks and 6 days.
+WHC provides abortions up to 16 weeks and Health Sciences Centre provides abortions up to 19 weeks and 6 days.
 Depending on your dates, we can help you to find late-date abortion providers outside of Manitoba.

 No, you will not be asleep for the procedure.
 You will be offered medication to reduce discomfort and anxiety, but you will be awake for the procedure.

-Discomfort during and after a surgical abortion differs from person to person but for most, it feels like strong period cramps.
+Discomfort during and after an aspiration abortion differs from person to person but for most, it feels like strong period cramps.
 Medication for pain is offered to reduce discomfort.